Topological expansion of unitary integrals and maps: Tutte-like equations

 \section{Tutte-like equations}

 We will now state induction relations that applies to the sums of maps $\M_{0, l}^{(g), N}$ defined in Definition \ref{def:term_2g_cumulant}.
 They are obtained by a procedure very similar to the one used by Tutte in \cite{tutte_enumeration_1968}.
 These induction relations are the analog of the topological recursion for matrices of the GUE \cite{eynard_algebraic_2008}.
 Similar induction relations have been obtained for maps related to the Gaussian case in \cite{guionnet_second_2007} and \cite{maurel-segala_high_2006}, and for maps with ``dotted edges'' in the unitary case for $g = 0$ in \cite{collins_asymptotics_2009}.
+More precisely, we will prove the following theorem. \begin{theorem} Let $N \in \N^{*}$, $\bm{P} = (P_{1}, \ldots, P_{l}u) \in \wordsA^{l}$ be monomials.
+Then, for $g \geq 0$ and $m = \frac{1}{2}\deg \bm{P}\geq 2$, we have the induction relation